Cerebral malaria is a rare intracranial complication of a malarial infection.

-- T2/FLAIR: nonspecific hyperintensities located in the bilateral periventricular white matter, corpus callosum, occipital subcortex, and/or bilateral thalamic regions 3,8
+- T2/FLAIR: non-specific hyperintensities located in the bilateral periventricular white matter, corpus callosum, occipital subcortex, basal, ganglia, and/or bilateral thalamic regions 3,8,10

 - DWI: high diffusion signal if cortical infarcts are present

-- SWI: regions of hypointensity representing either petechial microbleeds or regions of haemorrhage in infarcted tissue 6
+- SWI: regions of hypointensity representing either petechial microbleeds or regions of hemorrhage in infarcted tissue 6

 Treatment and prognosis